 Composer and musician Pete M Wyer has created scores for the London Symphony Orchestra, Royal Philharmonic Orchestra, Juilliard and Royal Opera House as well as several operas, music theatre works and soundscapes projected onto iconic buildings such as the Bolshoi Theatre in Moscow.

 iForest at Drums Along the Hudson

 Composer Pete M Wyer said: “In the Mohawk tradition, people see themselves as part of nature as opposed to having dominion over it.
+This resonates strongly with my own view.
 The piece is called ‘I Walk Towards Myself’, reflecting my aim that as we walk within the music we have a deeper sense of our connection to nature, which is a deeper sense of connection to ourselves.”

 Trailer for ‘I Walk Towards Myself’ at Inwood Park:

 Pete M Wyer and the iForest